Saudi Arabia Dining Trends: What's Changing in 2026

 July 18, 2025

-The Saudi dining scene is broad with fine dining establishments, traditional and family restaurants, and uptick in quick-service restaurants (QSRs).
-There’s also a shift from fast-food to fast-casual dining.
+The Saudi dining scene is broad with various types of concepts, including fine dining establishments, traditional and family restaurants, and rising quick-service restaurants (QSRs).

 This growth in the fine dining segment is backed by “a young population, increased incomes, and a shift in consumer lifestyle,” Nour Yamout Katanani, Director of Marketing and Communications at Advanced Tastes Holding Group told Campaign Middle East.